Obscurely/RustTemplate/README.md

 This program only uses cross platform libraries.
 The following steps require that you have rust installed, check their official [installation page](https://www.rust-lang.org/tools/install) or use any pkg manager you may want.
-(There is also a shell.nix file in the repository if you use nix).
+(There is also a shell.nix and a flake.nix in the repository if you use nix).

 1. Clone this repository on your PC, you can use "git clone", if you have git installed, like this: